impressivewebs/Easy-HTML5-Template/README.md

 # [Easy HTML5 Template](https://www.impressivewebs.com/easy-html5-template/)

 Easy HTML5 Template is just a simple project I threw together to offer a less intimidating alternative to [HTML5 Boilerplate](http://html5boilerplate.com).
-For big projects that require great performance and more features, I highly recommend you use HTML5 Boilerplate.
+For big projects that require great performance and more features, I highly recommend you to use HTML5 Boilerplate.
 But if you're a beginner who just wants something simple and easy to digest, this is the right template for you.

 ## MIT License